Meraz2837/Ethnic-Group-Classification-Using-Transfer-Learning/README.md

 2. ResNet50.
 3. Mobilenet Version two (MobileNetV2).

 Depending on the accuracy 3rd model selected which provided higher accuracy (80%).
-In the end of the training some prediction were made by the machine which were accurate when predicting which class the person belongs to!
+In the end of the training, some prediction were made by the machine which were accurate when predicting which class the person belongs to!